MasterBootRecord32/user.js/README.md

 # Presentation
 My Firefox configuration that allies privacy to practicality and simplicity.
-This user.js file is based on the work of <a href="https://github.com/yokoffing"> Yokoffing </a> on <a href="https://github.com/yokoffing/Betterfox"> Betterfox </a>, to which I've applied a series of modifications.
+This user.js file is based on the work of <a href="https://github.com/yokoffing"> Yokoffing </a> on <a href="https://github.com/yokoffing/Betterfox"> Betterfox </a>, to which I've applied a series of tested modifications.

 # Features
 **Coming Soon**